 Measuring Early Childhood Mindsets in Australia

-Over the next 4 years, FrameWorks will lead a project exploring how Australians think about the early years and testing how those working to support children and families can shift Australian mindsets to increase demand for policy reform.
+Commencing in 2025, FrameWorks is leading a 4-year project exploring how Australians think about the early years and testing how those working to support children and families can shift Australian mindsets to increase demand for policy reform.
 The work is funded by the Minderoo Foundation.

 PROJECT GOALS